woozzzy/ICL-with-context-distillation-on-llama-3/README.md

 ```
 Usage: run.sh [OPTIONS]
 Options:
+  -h, --help                  Show this help message.
   -c, --config <config>       Path to the config file.
 Default: config/llama-3-8b-qlora.yaml.
   -f, --fsdp                  Use FSDP for training.
   -t, --torchrun              Use torchrun for training.
 Specify the number of GPUs with --nproc_per_node.
   -n. --nproc_per_node <num>  Number of GPUs to use with torchrun.
 Default: 4.
+  -s, --slurm                 Dispatch Slurm job.
+For use on PACE cluster only.
+  --gen-only                  Only generate slurm_job.sh file for manual dispatching.
   --clean                     Clean the output directory.
 Does not run the training.
-  -s, --slurm                 Dispatch Slurm job.
-For use on PACE cluster only.
-  -h, --help                  Show this help message.
 ```

 ## Config File: